Laura Gillen: 2022

-In 2022, Gillen ran for the New York's 4th congressional district in 2022 United States House of Representatives elections.
+In 2022, Gillen ran for New York's 4th congressional district in the 2022 United States House of Representatives elections.
 The seat was being vacated by incumbent Democratic Rep. Kathleen Rice.
 Gillen won the Democratic primary, but lost the general election to Republican Anthony D'Esposito.

 2024

 Gillen announced she would run against D'Esposito again in 2024.
 She defeated him in the general election, flipping the seat.
 During her campaign, she said she opposed the implementation of congestion pricing in lower Manhattan.

 Tenure

 In 2025, Gillen was among 46 House Democrats who joined all Republicans to vote for the Laken Riley Act.

-On March 6, 2025, Gillen was among 10 Democrats in Congress who joined all of their Republican colleagues in voting to censure Democratic congressman Al Green for interrupting President Donald Trump's State of the Union Address.
+On March 6, 2025, Gillen was among 10 Democrats in Congress who joined all of their Republican colleagues in voting to censure Democratic congressman Al Green for speaking during Donald Trump's State of the Union Address.

-On September 19, 2025, Gillen was one of 95 Democrats in Congress who joined all of their Republican colleagues in voting to honor the life and legacy of far-right political activist Charlie Kirk.
+Gillen was the first elected House Democrat to publicly decline to support Zohran Mamdani after he won the 2025 New York City Democratic mayoral primary, stating that "his entire campaign has been built on unachievable promises and higher taxes, which is the last thing New York needs."

+In December 2025, NBC News and The New York Times reported that Gillen had voted against a bill to reopen the federal government and then touted the money the bill delivered to her district.
+After the federal government was reopened, primarily with Republican votes, after a 43-day shutdown, Gillen was among Democrats who "claimed credit for some provisions in the bill."

+On January 22, 2026, she voted to pass HR 7147 funding bill for the Department of Homeland Security, including funding for United States Immigration and Customs Enforcement (ICE).
+In May 2026, Gillen was one of 8 Democrats in the House who voted to pass the Stopping Indoctrination and Protecting Kids Act which would ban the teaching of concepts related to transgender topics, and prohibit schools from allowing children to change their preferred gender pronouns or permit trans children to use their preferred bathrooms or locker rooms without parental consent.

+In June 2026, Gillen was one of 10 House Democrats to sign onto the pro-capitalist, anti-socialist initiative, Promise to America after three candidates backed by the Democratic Socialists of America won Democratic primaries.